-Hyundai Elevate: Hyundai revealed a mobile vehicle structure – finish with automated legs – that the organization claims is the fate of the person on call industry and has “boundless” purposes.
+Hyundai Elevate: Hyundai revealed a mobile vehicle structure – finish with automated legs.
+That the organization claims is the fate of the person on the call industry and has “boundless” purposes.

-Hyundai has been working in organization with Detroit firm Sundberg-Ferar on the idea for just about three years.
-Hoist would be the principal Ultimate Mobility Vehicle with moveable legs, and the first to join innovation found in both electric autos and robots.
+Hyundai has been working in an organization with Detroit firm Sundberg-Ferrer on the idea for just about three years.
+Finally, Hoist would be the principal Ultimate Mobility Vehicle with moveable legs.
+And the first to join innovation found in both electric autos and robots.

 Hoist has four “legs,” each with a progression of joints, empowering the vehicle to copy both mammalian and reptilian strolling steps.
 Here is the way Hyundai depicts this really odd element: